vialab/3D-scatterplot-viewer/README.md

 - browserify
 - gulp-cli

+Don't forget to run npm install after pulling to install the other dependencies.

 # Building

 The default gulp task will create a folder called build which will contain a distributable of the application